Planning A Trip To The Amalfi Coast – Best Amalfi Coast Itinerary

 If you decide that renting a car is not for you don’t worry.
 You can take a taxi, bus, train, or ferry.
 It is very easy to get from Naples to the Amalfi Coast!
 We took a ferry to get to the coast and then took the train back to the airport.

-How Many Days Do You Need On The Amalfi Coast?
+How Many Days Do You Need in The Amalfi Coast?

 Ultimately, how many days on the Amalfi Coast depends on your interest but I would recommend 3-5 days.
 When I went I stayed 2.5 days and wished I had a little longer to explore more towns along the coast.